pivotal-cf/pivotal-ui/CONTRIBUTING.md

 Here are some guidelines to follow when writing docs:

+- Make sure to name your component something unique or it will clobber other components' docs.

+- All 'titles' should be plural, capitalized and omit the parent name (i.e. the title for `name: button_style` should be `title: Styles`.

 - Its better to have multiple child components than one big parent component.
 Check out "buttons" for a good way to organize the docs this way.

-- Make sure to name your component something unique or it will clobber other components' docs.

 - Parent components should belong to a category (or categories) and should not have a parent.

-Child components should have a parent but not a category.
-See below for more category guidelines.
+- Child components should have a parent but not a category.
+See below for more [category](#categories) guidelines.

-- All component names should be plural and snake-cased.
-Child component names should start with the parent name (i.e. the large version of the `gravatar` component should be named `gravatar_large`).
+- Child component 'names' should start with the parent name (i.e. the large version of the `gravatar` component should be `name: gravatar_large`).

 ### Categories